Beverly Hills Eyelid Surgery - Eyelid Malposition

 Normally functioning eyelids are firmly held against the eye.
 Tears lubricate the eyelid movements and the eyelids themselves function like the windshield wipers of the eyes.
 This is the result of a delicate balancing act between the eyelid position and tension of the eyelid ligaments.
 In the lower eyelid, the muscle that helps close the eyelids functions like a muscular hammock to hold the lower eyelid against the globe.

 The general medical term to describe eyelids that are improperly situated against the eye is eyelid malposition, a condition that requires reconstructive surgery for correction and the restoration of proper function.
 In order to ensure a safe and successful reconstructive eyelid surgery, it is crucially important to select an experienced oculofacial surgeon with an incredibly high level of skill, meticulous surgical technique, and an in-depth knowledge of the delicate eye structures.
-You will find such a physician in Dr. Kenneth Steinsapir, a multi-fellowship-trained oculofacial plastic surgeon whose private practice is located in beautiful Beverly Hills, CA, where he specializes in customized eyelid surgery procedures, and has a proven track record of producing beautifully natural reconstructive eyelid surgery results.
+You will find such a physician in Dr. Kenneth Steinsapir, a multi-fellowship-trained oculofacial plastic surgeon who specializes in customized Beverly Hills eyelid surgery procedures, and has a proven track record of producing beautifully natural reconstructive eyelid surgery results.

 Schedule A Consultation with Dr. Steinsapir

 Dr. Steinsapir is widely respected among his fellow plastic surgeon colleagues, and has patients from all over the world who travel to California to benefit from his oculofacial expertise and advanced surgical skillset.
 Dr. Steinsapir is highly experienced performing surgical corrective measures to address several common types of eyelid malpositions: